Shilpy – Advocating for a disability inclusive approach to disasters

 This practice was established through a CBM-supported Disability Inclusive Disaster Risk Reduction (DiDRR) Project that is working to reduce the risk and vulnerability of people with disabilities in disasters.
 This DiDRR approach has also played a central role in growing disability inclusion in the government disaster committees like the one in which Shilpy is a member.

-Shilpy knows firsthand how badly a natural disaster can impact a community.
+Shilpy knows firsthand how badly a natural hazard can impact a community.
 In 2007 she experienced Cyclone Sidr, which caused severe flooding and had a devastating impact on Bangladesh and neighbouring countries.

 “I have experienced Sidr here… and how dangerous it can be if people are not aware.
 My area experienced a huge storm and trees were falling on houses.
 My son was only 2-3 months old.
 When I was going to the shelter centre my hair got stuck in a tree branch.
 It was entangled so badly that my family had to cut my hair to rescue me.
 A few minutes just after they rescued me a big tree broke down at the spot where I was stuck.
 I was narrowly saved.
 It is an experience I always remember.
 I feel blessed that I survived that incident.”